cj-sv/equilux-firefox/README.md

 # Equilux-Firefox
-An Equilux color scheme for Firefox userContent.css and userChrome.css.
+A neutral dark balanced color scheme for Firefox using userContent.css and userChrome.css.
-The theme changes the background color for the new tab page and removes the white background on page load.
+The theme changes the background color for the home page, new tab page, and removes the white background on page load.
+Recommended used together with the [Equilux Theme](https://github.com/ddnexus/equilux-theme).

 ![Screenshot](screenshot.png)